Your child must meet immunisation requirements if you get Family Tax Benefit (FTB) Part A or child care fee assistance.

 Keeping up to date

-If your child misses any vaccinations on the National Immunisation Programme Schedule, talk to your doctor or vaccination provider.
+If your child misses any vaccinations on the National Immunisation Programme Schedule, talk to your vaccination provider.
 They can arrange a catch up schedule.
 This schedule needs to be according to the current Australian Immunisation Handbook.

 If your child was vaccinated overseas